M3ssman/make-exercises-math/README.md

 * addN50N25subN20
 * divN100WithRest

-The "addN50N10" means: "give me Exercises of Addition, where the first Summand is between 0-50 and the second between 0-19".
+The Naming Convention reflect what each Definition intends.
+Therefore, the "addN50N10" means: "give me Exercises of Addition, where the first Summand is between 0-50 and the second between 0-19".

 The "subN99N19Nof10" means: "give me Exercises of Subtraction, where the Minuend is between 1-99, the Subtrahend is between 0-19 and the final Difference is a multiple of 10".
 Under the hood, each simple Subtraction Exercise assures a positive Difference, since the Minuend is garanteed to be larger than what gets subtracted.
 Per default, it creates a Set of 12 Exercises for each requested ExerciseType.